1. Help Center

 LTV is a component of total Customer Lifetime Value (CLV).
 There are three sub-components of LTV: average value of sales, number of transactions, and retention time period.

-For example: If the average monthly subscription is $500, and the average customer purchases a 12-month contract and renews the 12-month contract for two more years, then the LTV is $18,000.
+For example, if the average monthly subscription is $500, and the average customer purchases a 12-month contract and renews the 12-month contract for two more years, then the LTV is $18,000 (500 x 12 x 3 = 18,000).

 Maximum Date

-The end date of a plan
+The end date of a plan.

 Minimum Date

-The start date of a plan
+The start date of a plan.

 Model Building